leekgroup/genesigprecision/README.md

 * supplement_run.R contains code used to generate the results for three external datasets provided in the supplement to this paper.
 These serve as further validation for the results in the main text.
 * genesig_supplement_data.Rda contains the three GEO datasets used in the supplement.
+* supplement.pdf is a PDF version of the supplementary material

 ### Instructions